Apply for our Part 2

 Portfolio

-The composition of all parts of your portfolio submission should be no more than 16 pages (including name and contents page) and the file size should be no larger than 100MB, and saved in PDF format.
-The Portfolio should be made up of two parts:
+The total size of all parts of your portfolio submission should be no more than 16 pages (including name and contents page).
+Text and images should be legible if printed in A3 and 100MB in PDF format.
+It should be made up of two parts:

 Step 2: Interview